KPMG Law LLP logo

 Background to applications

 In its decision IFSAT stated that in 2014, AB was appointed Chairman and Non-Executive Director of a financial services provider named Quayside Fund Management Limited (“Quayside”), which was appointed a delegate of the Board of Directors of an alternative investment fund known as Ruvercap ICAV (“Ruvercap”).
 Ruvercup invested in bonds that suffered significant impairment in value with considerable losses to investors.
-In October 2019, the Central Bank decided to investigate what had happened in Ruvercap and was highly critical of what had occurred.
+In October 2019, the Central Bank decided to investigate what had happened in Ruvercap.

 AB gave evidence that in 2020 several applications for approval to PCF roles were made on his behalf, which the Central Bank would not engage with.
 AB contended this was without explanation, which left him in suspense and ultimately led to the withdrawal of those applications because of the uncertainty it caused for promoters trying to launch funds.